samplx/zcimdocs/cpm22/cpm22-manual.typ

 either unambiguous (_ufn_) or ambiguous (_afn_).
 An unambiguous file reference uniquely identifies a single file, while an ambiguous file reference is satisfied by a number of different files.

-<p>File references consist of two parts: the primary filename and
+File references consist of two parts: the primary filename and the filetype.
-the filetype.
 Although the filetype is optional, it usually is generic.
 For example, the filetype `ASM` is used to denote that the file is an assembly language source file, while the primary